alexandreia/scifact-relevance-classifier/README.md

 | Hugging Face model | <https://huggingface.co/andreiaalexa/scifact-relevance-classifier> |
 | Hugging Face demo Space | <https://huggingface.co/spaces/andreiaalexa/scifact-relevance-classifier> |

-## Project Idea

-Scientific evidence search is difficult because two texts can be about the same scientific claim without using the same words.
-A keyword match is not enough.
-For example, a paper may discuss vaccination and autism but still conclude that there is no evidence for a causal relationship.

-The main challenge is to use semantic embeddings to compare a claim with a scientific title or abstract, then train a classifier that can decide whether the document is useful evidence.

 ## Dataset

 The custom dataset is built from **SciFact / BEIR SciFact**.
 The original dataset is a scientific retrieval benchmark.
 I converted it into classification examples: